MONITORING/RESEARCH TO INCREASE UNDERSTANDING OF THE POTENTIAL EFFECTS OF SURTASS LFA SONAR TRANSMISSIONS ON BEAKED WHALES AND/OR HARBOR PORPOISES

 - Collected acoustic recordings, especially of whale vocalizations

 - Tagged blue and fin whales with time/depth recorders to assess dive behavior

 - Documented the distribution and density of marine mammals

 - Acoustic recordings from Navy seafloor passive hydrophone arrays

-- Full and reduced LFA source power transmissions were used.
+- Full and reduced power of LFA sonar transmissions were used.

-- Highest received levels at animals estimated to be 148-155 dB rms.
+- Highest received levels at whales was estimated to be 148 to 155 dB rms.

-- In 19 focal animal observations (4 blue whales and 15 fin whales), no overt behavioral responses were observed.
-Note: A “focal animal” is an individual animal selected for intensive observation during an experiment.
+- In 19 focal whale observations (4 blue whales and 15 fin whales), no overt behavioral responses were observed.
+Note: A “focal whale” is an individual whale selected for intensive observation during the experiment.

-- No changes in whale distribution could be related to LFA operations; whale distributions closely tracked the distribution of food.
+- No changes in whale distribution could be related to LFA sonar transmissions; whale distributions closely tracked the distribution of their food / prey.

-- One preliminary analysis of whale sound detections indicated a slight decrease in whale calling activity during LFA operations, but this was not confirmed by a second analysis.
+- A preliminary analysis of sound generated by the whales during the experiment indicated a slight decrease in whale calling activity during LFA sonar transmissions, but secondary analyses did not confirm that observation.